 I found most of the Turks that I met to be respectful but of course, there are "chancers" in any culture.
 The seaside towns such as Bodrum or Fethiye have a lot of tourists coming and going and the attitude was different than say a sleepy village in the East.
 Lots of people have enjoyed their time in Turkey and stayed/married/had relationships and this is at odds slightly with the Muslim culture.

 So in short, Turkey is great, but you have to be careful.
 There is crime, there is murder/rape/problems - so plan ahead, dont put yourself somewhere that you dont feel comfortable and always have a back up plan.

-Saying that, Turkey is totally awesome and I loved my time there. almost 6 years ago
+Saying that, Turkey is totally awesome and I loved my time there. over 6 years ago